thatoneolib/senko/docs/source/api/config.rst

     by the corresponding domain whose level is equal or higher to the one specified will be sent through the logging webhook.

+.. data:: config.debug
+    :type: bool
+    :value: False

+    Toggles debug mode.
+Enables more verbose logging, disables certain features that should not be active when not in production and enables additional functionality for debugging.
+This should not be enabled in production.

 Template
 ********